 However, you may want to consider establishing an EPMO if:

-- Your PMOs are running on a vague direction and mission
+- Your PMO is running on a vague direction and mission

 - PMO resources are being under-utilised

 - Project performance rates are low even with increased costs

 - Your projects are lacking alignment with enterprise-wide strategy

 There are two common approaches to establish EPMOs: the internal staff augmented model and the outsourced professional service model.

 In the internal staff augmentation model, the EPMO team is made up of pre-existing employees.
 It’s built from the ground up from within the organisation.
 This model is best suited for organisations who have employees with EPMO experience, or who have strong, pre-existing PMO activities.
 Thus, the EPMO framework would reinforce pre-existing organisational processes.
 It will also form a stronger chain of command, and a clearer decision-making process in the organisation.